 In every military town, you will pass multiple pawnshops, cash advance shops, and used car dealerships with "no credit needed loans" to buy their vehicles.

-There is hope for the people considering using these businesses - The Navy-Marine Corps Relief Society.
-This nonprofit agency provides Navy and Marine Corps families with financial assistance and interest-free loans during family crisis.
+There is hope for the people considering using these businesses — the Navy-Marine Corps Relief Society.
+This nonprofit agency provides Navy and Marine Corps families with financial assistance and interest-free loans during a family crisis.

 These programs offer military families another option over the "quick-cash" businesses and who ultimately get "hooked" into a relentless cycle of high-interest loans.

 It's a poor choice using these high-interest rate businesses.
 Consider the military relief organizations first, because if you go for the instant cash, they have you locked into an interest rate that is difficult to meet the monthly obligations.

 The National Consumer Law Center (NCLC) Assistance

 Steve Tripoli, a consumer advocate with the National Consumer Law Center, accused "quick cash" lenders of targeting the service members and veterans with unfair lending practices.

 NCLC issued the 66-page report that day, entitled, "In Harm's Way -- At Home: Consumer Scams and the Direct Targeting of America's Military and Veterans."
 The center is a nonprofit organization that works to address consumer issues, especially those affecting low-income consumers.

 These loan businesses are using deceptive practices that violate federal law provisions of the Truth in Lending Law, designed to inform consumers of the amount that credit will cost.